Azure/Hadoop-Migrations/docs/hbase/readme.md

 ### Further Reading

-Refer to the below sections to know more about Migration approach for Hbase-
+Refer to the below sections to read more about Migration approach for Hbase

 [Challenges](challenges.md)